marcos8896/Angular-4-Fundamentals/README.md

 ## This project was based on a Traversy Media video

-This is the [link](https://www.youtube.com/watch?v=KhzGSHNhnbI) to the soruce video.
+This is the [link](https://www.youtube.com/watch?v=KhzGSHNhnbI) to the source video.